observatree/ImageJA/README.md

 Preserve master for updates from NIH's [upstream repository](https://github.com/imagej/ImageJA), and periodically merge them into the ai8 branch.

-The maven build in the ai8 branch works standalone, but its functionality is best understood as a submodule of the [wrapper project](https://github.com/observatree/aij) that builds both the ij and Astronomy_ artifacts.
+The Maven build in the ai8 branch works standalone, but its functionality is best understood as a Maven module within the [top-level project](https://github.com/observatree/AstroImageJ) that builds this as one of several artifacts.